billpwchan/Path-Advisor-Frontend/docs/typesOfPlugins/README.md

 Current x coordinate of the center of the map canvas.

+This x value does not change when user is moving the map until the user releases the mouse click.
+If you want a dynamic value, see property with `moving` prefix like `movingX`.

 <!-- [y](properties/y.md ':include') -->
 #### y
 `y` - number

 Current y coordinate of the center of the map canvas.

+This y value does not change when user is moving the map until the user releases the mouse click.
+If you want a dynamic value, see property with `moving` prefix like `movingY`.

 <!-- [level](properties/level.md ':include') -->
 #### level